scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-02-14-speech-recognition-with-python.md

 Most speech services provide libraries in popular programming languages.
 In the worst case, you can always use HTTP endpoints.
 Same is true for speech packages, these come with bindings in various programming languages.
 In the worst case, you can create bindings yourself.
 So there is no constraint of using Python.

 > I am choosing Python for this article because most speech cloud services and ASR software packages have Python libraries.
-Also, you can run code snippets of the article using its Colab companion in the browser, without requiring anything to be installed on your computer.
+Also, you can run code snippets of the article using its companion [Colab notebook](https://colab.research.google.com/github/scgupta/yearn2learn/blob/master/speech/asr/python_speech_recognition_notebook.ipynb){:target="_blank"} in the browser, without requiring anything to be installed on your computer.

 One common use case is to collect audio from microphone and pass on the buffer (batch or streaming) to the speech recognition API.
 Invariably, in such transcribers, the microphone is accessed though PyAudio, which is implemented over PortAudio.
 But since the microphone is not accessible on Colab, we simplify it.
 We will use a complete audio file to examine batch API.
 And for streaming API, we will break an audio file into chunks and simulate stream.